-The sum of equity securities held reported on ARF 720.5 is equivalent to the sum of equity securities reported under trading securities and investment securities on ARF 720.0A and any trading securities and investment securities on ARF 720.3, apart from differences in valuation methodology.
+The sum of equity securities held reported on ARF 720.5 is equivalent to the sum of equity securities reported under trading securities held for trading and investment securities not held for trading on ARF 720.0A and any trading securities held for trading and investment securities not held for trading on ARF 720.3, apart from differences in valuation methodology.
 Note that the values may not reconcile exactly because equity securities are reported at market value on ARF 720.5 and may be reported on a different basis on ARF 720.0A and ARF 720.3.
 See the table below for the specific items that should be equivalent, if it were not for the different valuation bases.